george-labs/george-backend-hiring/docs/assumptions.md

 # Assumptions per iteration

 ## Iteration 1
-* I will count the words that only consists of letters that are form alphabet and if there will be any number or any other character I will remove the word from final sum
+* I will count the words that only consists of letters that are from alphabet and if there will be any number or any other character except the punctuation I will remove the word from final sum
+* Also, I assume that null or blank string input will be consists of zero words